ibm-cloud-docs/billing-usage/scenario.md

 # Scenario: Estimating costs of an example Node app
 {: #sample}

-Assume that you have a Node.js web app with scalability capabilities, and the app uses several services that are provided by {{site.data.keyword.Bluemix}}.
+Assume that you have a Node.js web app with scaling capabilities, and the app uses several services that are provided by {{site.data.keyword.Bluemix}}.
 You can learn how the actual cost of your app is calculated in this example.
 The web app uses the following {{site.data.keyword.Bluemix_notm}} services and items:

 * Four 256 MB Node.js runtime instances
 * Two {{site.data.keyword.autoscaling}} policies, processor and memory